We Give Our Community More

 7. Address Health Disparities

-- Program has a proven approach to reduce or eliminate specific health disparities
+- Program has a proven approach to reduce or eliminate specific health disparities, if applicable

 8. Engaging SilverSummit Members